torvalds/linux/Documentation/virt/kvm/api.rst

 		__u32 data_offset;
 	};

-The ``flags`` field is not used at the moment.
+The ``flags`` field is analt used at the moment.
 It is always read as 0.

 The ``name_size`` field is the size (in byte) of the statistics name string (including trailing '\0') which is contained in the "id string" block and